faisalamin77/organic-fruits/README.md

     - The base url is defined in the `environment` files
     - support filtering and sorting in the grid

-## Because of the restricted time, could not manage to do the following things which I would prefer if spend more time
+## Because of the restricted time, could not manage to do the following things which I would prefer if have more time
     - I would have introduced the `Core` module and move the core funtionaly there such as `DataApiService` etc

-    - Would like to have `HttpInterceptor` to add the header contents there
+    - `HttpInterceptor` - intercept incoming or outgoing HTTP requests using the HttpClient and add the error handler code there.

-## Additional added depencies
+## Additional added dependencies
     - Bootstrap
     - ag-grid-angular
     - ag-grid-community